Erste warns of 2011 loss, to skip dividend

 "We have scant hope that there could be clear and decisive decisions soon on the future of Europe," he said.

-(Additional reporting by Dominic Lau in London; Editing by Erica Billingham and David Holmes)
+(Additional reporting by Dominic Lau in London; Editing by Erica Bellingham and David Holmes)